1: Project Summary Section

 - Finish - The planned date for the phase to finish.

 Note: The excel template contains the drop downs for Status Field.

 # 3: Tasks Section

-Each section will contain a short and brief description about tasks.
+Each section will contain a short and brief description of tasks.
 Care needs to be taken to make sure that the task details are readable.
-Please see examples below - key is to keep it short and simple..
+Please see examples below - the key is to keep it short and simple.

 - Tasks Completed - List of Tasks completed in the current reporting period.